BenCuff/github-pages-test/docs/data-vis.md

 ---

 > ## Main messages
->- data visualisations must be compliant with current accessibility legislation.
+>- Data visualisations such as graphs and charts must be compliant with current accessibility legislation.
 >- You should choose an appropriate and consistent way to visualise different types of data.
 >- Colours, text, and formatting should be carefully applied in order to aid interpretation of data visualisations.
->- data visualisations should be easy to understand for users of all backgrounds.
+>- Data visualisations should be easy to understand for users of all backgrounds.

 {% include sources-text.md %}

 ## Introduction

+Good accessibility brings benefits to all users, improving the quality and value of our statistics, and the trust users have in us.

 This guidance is intended as a practical handbook for creating charts and charts.
-It condenses the most relevant Government resources on data visualisation together with the Statistics Production Division's own experience producing official statistics and working with statistics producers.
+It condenses the most relevant government resources on data visualisation together with our own experience of producing analytical outputs.
 While the information on this page is by no means comprehensive, we hope that it provides a useful overview of best practices and how to implement them.

-Good accessibility brings benefits to all users, improving the quality and value of our statistics, and the trust users have in us as an organisation.
-It is particularly important for people with disabilities, remembering that [20% of the working-age population report having a disability](https://www.gov.uk/government/statistics/the-employment-of-disabled-people-2021/the-employment-of-disabled-people-2021#:~:text=1%20in%205%20of%20the%20working%2Dage%20population%20are%20classed%20as%20disabled,-Figure%203a%3A%20Proportion&text=Source%3A%20Annual%20Population%20Survey%20%E2%80%93%20data,to%20question%201%20(see%20below)).
-We welcome any contributions from colleagues who may wish to share their own knowledge, charts, or code to incorporate into this document.

 R code to produce a minimal reproducible example is available under each chart.
-They were made using a standard ggplot2 theme which can be found below.
-If you have any questions about our R resources or need any assistance using them, don't hesitate to email the Statistics Production Division at [UKHSA_HOPSTATS@ukhsa.gov.uk](mailto:UKHSA_HOPSTATS@ukhsa.gov.uk) and we'll be happy to help in any way that we can!
+They were made using a standard ggplot2 theme which can be found inside the expandable section below.
+If you have any questions about our R resources or need any assistance using them, don't hesitate to email us at <UKHSA_HOPSTATS@ukhsa.gov.uk> and we'll be happy to help in any way that we can!